 “Rukkus brought in several hundred thousand valuable customers, and they also built a very impressive seat-view capability that is much more immersive than the ‘virtual’ views offered by many of our competitors,” TickPick CEO and co-founder Brett Goldberg said in a release.
 “This purchase and our recent acquisition of established player Razorgator are part of our customer growth strategy and our focus on refining our tech to remain the premier site to buy sports and entertainment tickets.”

-The acquisition of Rukkus marks the second time this year that TickPick has pulled a company out of bankruptcy.
+The acquisition of Rukkus marks the second time this year that TickPick has acquired assets from a company.
+TickPick acquired the assets in an out of court restructuring.
 In May, TickPick acquired secondary ticketing marketplace, Razorgator, after Razorgator declared it was formerly insolvent in February of this year.

-Goldberg added: “However, the fact that TickPick is succeeding in the space and reinvesting heavily proves that there’s great opportunity within the industry.
+Goldberg added: “The fact that TickPick is succeeding in the space and reinvesting heavily proves that there’s great opportunity within the industry.
 We look forward to utilizing all of the assets that we have acquired and making TickPick the best customer experience for fans looking to buy tickets.”